camjackson/redux-eventstore/README.md

  - `host` *(String)*: The host where your Event Store is located.
 Include the scheme (protocol), FQDN, and port
  - `stream` *(String)*: The name of the stream to subscribe to
  - `dispatch` *(Function(`event`))*: The callback function that will receive each event read off the stream.
-This is intended to be the dispatch method of a redux store, but really it could be any function with one parameter
+This is intended to be the dispatch method of a redux store, but really it could be any function
  - [`pollPeriod`] *(Number)*: How many milliseconds to wait between polls of the stream (*default: 1000*)

 **Returns:**